BetterBuiltFool/weaktree/README.md

 A node will do whatever its trunk node would do when it expires.
 For root nodes, this will be `prune`.

+Additionally, Nodes can be assigned custom callbacks to allow further customization of cleanup behavior.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Tree Iteration

 WeakTreeNodes provide several features to simplify traversal.
-All iteration follows insertion order of the branch nodes.
+All branch iteration follows insertion order of the branch nodes.

 You can control the type of data provided in the iteration:

-1. By Nodes
+#### By Nodes

 By using WeakTreeNode.nodes() or by directly iteration over the tree, you can traverse over the nodes themselves.
 This is comparable to the `keys()` method of dictionaries.

-2. By Values
+#### By Values

 By using WeakTreeNode.values(), you can iterate over the values of the nodes.
 This is comparable to the method of the same name in dictionaries.

-3. By Items
+#### By Items

 WeakTreeNode.items() provides an iterable that gives the pairs of nodes and values.
 This is comparable to the method of the same name in dictionaries.

 You can also control _how_ the iteration traverses the tree.

-1. By Breadth
+#### By Breadth

 By using the `breadth()` method of any iterable, or directly iterating over one, you can specify that the traversal should happen in a breadth-first order, i.e. all nodes of the same level in the hierarchy are processed before moving on to the next level.